 Alan Eugene Kelly

-To send flowers in memory of Alan Eugene Kelly, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Alan Eugene Kelly, please visit our Heartfelt Sympathies Store.

 Feb.
 4, 1948 – Jan.
 11, 2020

 After struggling for several years with multiple system atrophy (MSA), a rare and nasty neurodegenerative illness, Alan Kelly passed away on January 11, 2020, surrounded by family.

 Alan was born in Boston, Mass., to Flater Earl Kelly and Marilynn Wood (Johnson) Kelly on Feb.
 4, 1948.
 He attended Hanover High School in Hanover, Mass.
 After graduating in 1966, he came to Boulder to attend CU and never left.

 He married Mary Martha (Mimi) Hay in 1970 and had two daughters, Alexis and Megan.
 Alan and Mimi divorced in 1976, and Alan was a single dad until his girls were teenagers.

 He married Joanne Tubbs Wetmore-Fish in 1997.
 The two embarked on many adventures together, including opening a restaurant (Mama’s Chicken Soup); remodeling two homes; hiking to Machu Picchu; and exploring the mountains of Colorado, the vineyards of Tuscany, the sights of Amsterdam, Stockholm, and Alaska, and the beaches of Belize and Mexico.

 Alan worked in the plastics industry for many years, then in his 50s went into business for himself as a handyman/remodeler.
 He delighted in helping people with home maintenance and repair, and his work earned him many loyal customers, many of whom became friends.